Wednesday, March 18, 2026

 The soldiers mock Jesus, pressing a crowned wreath of thorns into his head and draping him in a purple robe.
 They laugh and strike him.
 Violence is ugly, but it is at least honest.
 Brutality rarely pretends to be virtue.
 Then comes the quieter moment.

 Pontius Pilate steps out before the crowd and says something astonishing: “I find no case against him.”
-Pilate knows the truth, and John's gospel makes this unmistakably clear.
+Pilate knows the truth as he understands it, and John's gospel makes this unmistakably clear.
 He questions Jesus.
 He sees the absurdity of the accusations.
 He recognizes the envy and fear that animate the priests.
 He even tries, halfheartedly, to release him.

 Yet knowing the truth is not the same as standing in it.
 Pilate hesitates, and the crowd grows louder.
 The accusations sharpen.
 The political pressure closes in.
 The priests speak the words that reveal the real fear beneath the moment: “If you release this man, you are no friend of Caesar.”